-- Experience of working within the professional body, membership or regulatory sectors. - Experience of charity audit and risk management frameworks - Understanding of legal and financial guidelines set out in current legislation, charity law and company law.
-Hold a financial or accountancy qualification.
+- Experience of working within the professional body, membership or regulatory sectors. - Experience of charity audit and risk management frameworks. - Understanding of legal and financial guidelines set out in current legislation, charity law and company law.

 Term of office

 This is a role for a period of three years, with the potential for renewal for up to a further three years.